Josef Mengele

 After the war, Mengele fled to Argentina in July 1949, assisted by a network of former SS members.
-He initially lived in and around Buenos Aires, then fled to Paraguay in 1959 and Brazil in 1960, all while being sought by West Germany, Israel, and Nazi hunters such as Simon Wiesenthal, who wanted to bring him to trial.
-Mengele eluded capture in spite of extradition requests by the West German government and clandestine operations by the Israeli intelligence agency Mossad.
+He initially lived in and around Buenos Aires, but fled to Paraguay in 1959 and later Brazil in 1960, all while being sought by West Germany, Israel, and Nazi hunters such as Simon Wiesenthal, who wanted to bring him to trial.
+Mengele eluded capture despite extradition requests by the West German government and clandestine operations by the Israeli intelligence agency Mossad.
 He drowned in 1979 after suffering a stroke while swimming off the coast of Bertioga, and was buried under the false name of Wolfgang Gerhard.
-His remains were disinterred and positively identified by forensic examination in 1985.
+His remains were disinterred and positively identified by forensic examination in 1985 and DNA analysis in 1992.